 But how do you protect against something that often seems as pitiless and arbitrary as a bolt of lightning?
 For years, some have insisted that the

 best strategy is to adopt new security measures and invest in emergent surveillance technologies—the hope being that new products paired with hyper-vigilance will identify and stop the next shooter before he pulls the trigger.

 The Uvalde Consolidated Independent School District, of which Robb is a member, followed this conventional wisdom and embraced modern security solutions at its schools.
 Indeed, the district had actually doubled its security budget over the past several years to invest in a variety of recommended precautions.

-According to UCISD’s security page, the district employed a safety management system from security vendor Raptor Technologies, designed to monitor school visitors and screen for dangerous individuals.
-It also used a social media monitoring solution, Social Sentinel, that sifted through children’s online lives to scan for signs of violent or suicidal ideation.
-Students could download an anti-bullying app (the STOP!T app) to report abusive peers, and an online portal at ucisd.net allowed parents and community members to submit reports of troubling behavior to administrators for further investigation.
-As has been noted, UCISD also had its own police force, developed significant ties to the local police department, and had an emergency response plan.
+According to UCISD’s security page, the district employs a safety management system from security vendor Raptor Technologies, designed to monitor school visitors and screen for dangerous individuals.
+It also uses a social media monitoring solution, Social Sentinel, that sifts through children’s online lives to scan for signs of violent or suicidal ideation.
+Students can download an anti-bullying app (the STOP!T app) to report abusive peers, and an online portal at ucisd.net allows parents and community members to submit reports of troubling behavior to administrators for further investigation.
+As has been noted, UCISD also has its own police force, has developed significant ties to the local police department, and had an emergency response plan in place.
 It even deployed “Threat Assessment Teams” that were scheduled to meet regularly to “identify, evaluate, classify and address threats or potential threats to school security.”

 And yet, none of the new security measures seemed to matter much when a disturbed young man brought a legally purchased weapon to Robb and committed the deadliest school shooting in the state’s history.
 The perpetrator wasn’t a student and therefore couldn’t be monitored by its security systems.